 If your cat does not seem to fit the picture or there has been no obvious stressor at home, keep in mind the FIC diagnosis is exclusionary, which means other tests are negative.
 Be sure diagnostics have not been skipped (urinalysis, ultrasound of the bladder etc.).
 FIC is the most common diagnosis in younger cats with lower urinary symptoms but it is best not to play the odds and miss a bladder infection or stone.

-If you have a cat who is straining in the litter box, urinating in unusual places, or demonstrating any of the signs listed at the top of this page, be sure to see your veterinarian promptly.
+If you have a cat who is straining in the litter box, urinating in unusual places, or demonstrating any of the signs mentioned, see your veterinarian promptly.

 VIN News Service commentaries are opinion pieces presenting insights, personal experiences and/or perspectives on topical issues by members of the veterinary community.
 To submit a commentary for consideration, email email@example.com.